JANUARY & FEBRUARY 2016: Spanish Arts Showcase - New Nonfiction

-Presented by the National Gallery of Art, the Cultural Services of the French Embassy and American University's School of Communication and College of Arts & Sciences
+Presented by the National Gallery of Art, the Cultural Services of the Spanish Embassy and American University's School of Communication and College of Arts & Sciences

 - 6:30 pm - Opening Night Reception, Media Innovation Lab

 - 7:00 pm - The Man Who Would be Second (2014, 90 mins)directed by Ramón Alós

 - Wednesday, 27th - American University, McKinley Building, Doyle/Forman Theater

 - 7:00 pm - Paco de Lucía: la búsqueda (2014, 95 mins)directed by Curro Sánchez Varela

 - Friday, February 5th- American University, McKinley Building, Doyle/Forman Theater